 So now what?

 I’m intentionally not going to provide a legend with the “correct” answers to any of these questions.
 There are no wrong answers here, only true ones.
-It’s important for you to take a moment to sit with your Progress Summary and determine what you’re prepared to work on in the new year.
-If you aren’t sure what to do next or where to start I’m always available to chat about your clutter.
-Additionally, here are two paths to consider to enhance your experience:
+It’s important for you to take a moment to sit with your Progress Summary and determine what you’re prepared to work on and finish this year.
+If you aren’t sure what to do next or where to start I’m always available to chat about your clutter or grab a copy of The Tidy Home Joy Journal, your #1 tidying companion.

 This tool is designed to be most effective while you are actively tidying; moving you from a place of absorbing information about “how to” tidy to taking action, step by step.